 - the position and size of the cancer

 Surgery may be offered as a potentially curable or palliative treatment.
-At present complete surgical removal of the cancer offers the only possible cure.
-Sometimes doctors find the cancer by chance when they are doing keyhole surgery to remove the gall bladder (laparoscopic cholecystectomy).
+At present complete surgical removal of cancer offers the only possible cure.
+Sometimes doctors find cancer by chance when they are doing keyhole surgery to remove the gall bladder (laparoscopic cholecystectomy).
 If this happens, they change the operation to open surgery.
 They remove the gall bladder and surrounding tissues through a larger cut in the tummy.
-This makes it easier to remove all the cancer.
+This makes it easier to remove all cancer.

 - the gall bladder